 Fishing rods not worth much?
 Many phones are worth $100+.
 Find the value of your phone.

-If your rod doesn’t have a serial number, you can:
+If your rod has a serial number, you can:

 - Search for the number online